 - Wrench set

-Preparing for the actual replacement
+Step 1: Preparing for the actual replacement

 The timing chain is located in the engine.
 Since this is an inner part of the underhood, you would need to remove different components to access the timing chain.
 This includes disconnecting the battery through the negative cable.
 You would also need to drain the radiator coolant into a drain pan.
 After that, you can remove the radiator hoses, fan cutch assembly, water pump brackets, and heater hoses if any.

-Disassembling the engine block
+Step 2: Disassembling the engine block

 To gain complete access to the timing chain, you would also need to remove other engine components.
 Take out the harmonic balancer with the use of the harmonic balancer puller.
 After removing the fuel pump, take out the front timing cover.
 Lastly, rotate the engine using a ratchet and socket until the gears are aligned perpendicularly.

-Removing the old timing chain
+Step 3: Removing the old timing chain

-Once you have complete access of the timing chain and its gears are completely aligned, you can now proceed to taking it out.
+Once you have complete access to the timing chain and its gears are completely aligned, you can now proceed to taking it out.
 Remove the bolts on the crankshaft.
 Pull the timing chain forward and have it removed with the camshaft sprocket.
 Using the three-jaw gear puller, remove the crankshaft sprocket.

-Placing the timing chain kit
+Step 4: Placing the timing chain kit

 The timing chain kit should include new sprockets as these, too, wear out with the chain.
 With the dots on the gears facing out, slide in the new crankshaft sprocket.
 Consult the owner's manual and install the new chain and cam sprocket as per the indicated alignment.